-Calcium, magnesium, and aluminium contents of the beans were determined after dry digestion of the bean flour samples (about 1 g) by atomic absorption spectrophotometer (Varian SpectraAA-20 Plus, Varian Australia Pty., Ltd., Australia) using air-acetylene gas as an energy source for the atomization (method 927.02, 920.09 and 928.03, respectively)[18].
-For Ca and Mg analysis, 1% lanthanum solution (1mL La solution/5 mL or 20 mL per 100 mL flask) was added to the samples and standardised to suppress interference from phosphorus.
-For calcium analysis, absorbance was measured at 422.7 nm and the calcium content was estimated from the standard solution (0.1-1.0 μ g Ca/mL) prepared from CaCO3.
-For the determination of magnesium content, absorbance was measured at 285.2 nm and the content of the mineral was estimated from a standard calibration curve (0.2-2.0 μ g 3000x g/mL) prepared from an analytical grade Mg metal ribbon.
-For determination of aluminium content, emission was measured at 396.15 nm and the aluminium content was estimated from a standard calibration curve (0.2-20 μ g Al/mL) prepared from an analytical grade Al metal.
+Calcium, magnesium, and aluminium contents of the beans were determined after dry digestion of the bean flour samples (about 1 g) by atomic absorption spectrophotometer (Varian SpectraAA-20 Plus, Varian Australia Pty., Ltd., Australia) using air-acetylene gas as an energy source for the atomization (AACC Method 40-70) [40].
+For Ca and Mg analysis, 1% lanthanum solution (1mL La solution/5 mL or 20 mL per 100 mL flask) was added to the samples and standard to suppress interference from phosphorus.
+For calcium analysis, absorbance was measured at 422.7 nm and the calcium content was estimated from the standard solution (0.1-1.0 $\mu$ g Ca/mL) prepared from CaCO3.
+For the determination of magnesium content, absorbance was measured at 285.2 nm and magnesium content was estimated from a standard calibration curve (0.2-2.0 $\mu$ g Mg/mL) prepared from analytical grade Mg metal ribbon.
+For determination of aluminium content, emission was measured at 396.15 nm and the aluminium content was estimated from a standard calibration curve (0.2-20 $\mu$ g Al/mL) prepared from analytical grade Al metal.
 All determinations were done in duplicates.

-Element(ppmor mg/1000

-$$g$$

-) = $\frac{(\mu g/\text{mL})x100}{\text{Sampleweight}(g)}$
+Element(ppmormg/1000 g) = $$\frac{(\mu g/mL)x100}{\text{Sampleweight}(g)}$$

-Where: $\mu g/mL$ is concentration of analyte and 100 is original volume.
+Where: $\mu g/mL$ is concentration of analyte and 100 is original volume in mL.
 Finally the result was expressed in mg/100g.